mongodb/specifications/source/unified-test-format/unified-test-format.rst

   is enabled.
 If false, tests MUST only run if authentication is not enabled.
   If this field is omitted, there is no authentication requirement.

-Test runners MUST evaluate these conditions in the order specified above.
+Test runners MAY evaluate these conditions in any order.
+For example, it may be more efficient to evaluate ``serverless`` or ``auth`` before communicating with a server to check its version.

 entity
 ~~~~~~